elliothursh/aws_auditor/README.md

 ## How-to

 ### AWS Setup
-Either create an `~/.aws/credentials` file that should have the following structure:
+There are three ways to authenticate AWS.
+The first is to create an `~/.aws/credentials` file that should have the following structure:

 ```
 [ACCOUNT 1]